 He does seem to make a pretty film trailer.

-Why Wiegand didn’t do a more comprehensive documentary on blogging, travel to other countries to see how blogging has changed the lives of writers, and interview the trail blazers who first brought blogging out in to mainstream media is lost on me.
+Why Wiegand didn’t do a more comprehensive documentary on blogging, travel to other countries to see how blogging has changed writers’ lives, and interview the trailblazers who first brought blogging out into mainstream media is lost on me.

 I couldn’t help but notice the many great bloggers missing from the list of American Blogger, especially some of my personal favorites.

 1. ZenHabits by Leo Babauta